 - Scan the completed document and save in PDF format

 - Upload/Attach scanned PDF document into myUH account.
 To complete this action, students should navigate to the Optional-Info Release Form To-Do List item in their myUH Student Center and click on the “details” link.
 Instructions for uploading/attaching the FERPA form can be found here.
-Students may contact the Registrar's Office at (713) 743-1010, option 7, for further assistance.
+Students may contact the Office of the University Registrar at (713) 743-1010, option 7, for further assistance.

 - Log on to myUH

-- File Change of Address Request Form with the Office of Registration and Academic Records, 128 Welcome Center.
+- File Change of Address Request Form with the Office of the University Registrar, 128 Welcome Center.

 - Call 713-743-1010 and a service representative will help you change your address upon proper identification (your student identification number)

-Students and alumni enrolled before 2000 may not be able to access their records in myUH and should call the Office of Registration and Academic Records.
+Students and alumni enrolled before 2000 may not be able to access their records in myUH and should call the Office of the University Registrar.
 If you are a new student and have not yet enrolled, send your change of address to the Office of Admissions, 100 Welcome Center.

 Students will not be excused from penalties on the grounds that communications mailed from the University of Houston were not received if they have failed to report a new address.

 The University of Houston uses email as the official medium for communication to students.
 You are assigned an email alias at the time of admission.
 It is your responsibility as a student to ensure the UH email alias points to a working email address at all times.
 You may update your email address information by logging on to myUH.
-Students and alumni enrolled before 2000 may not be able to access their records in myUH and should call the Office of Registration and Academic Records.
+Students and alumni enrolled before 2000 may not be able to access their records in myUH and should call the Office of the University Registrar.

 A change of major is a formal procedure requiring official approval and documentation.
 You need to submit an Undergraduate General Petition form requesting a change of major and file this form in the department in which you wish to major.
 Approval from both the department chair and the college dean is required.
 Consult an adviser in the department of your intended major for help.
 A checklist also is available online to help you through the process.